 - overall importance of the contribution to the fundamental and/or applied aspects of electrodeposition

-The award consists of a scroll, a $2,000 prize and complimentary meeting registration.
+The award consists of a scroll and a $2,000 prize, and an ELDP Division Business Luncheon ticket.
 If the award is made jointly to two or more co-recipients, duplicate citations will be presented to each recipient.
 The cash award, however, will remain unchanged and will be equally divided among the award recipients.